shubham-shar/Multiuser-blog/Readme.md

 	- Requirements.
 	- How to execute the project.

-##  Project-Description
+# Project-Description
 This is project of making a multiuser blog that displays blog posted by individual, lets them login, logout, and signup.
 User can post also.
 User can comment, like, delete edit posts.

-## Requirements
+# Requirements
 	To run this project you should have the following things on your computer.
 	- google app engine installed on your system.
 	- any browser.
-	- internet connection if you want to go to online public site.

-## How to execute the project
+# How to execute the project
-To run this project :
+To run this project
 	- open terminal in the project folder.
 	- type dev_appserver.py

 That's it, now enjoy the webpage.

-## Thank you
+# Thank you